 All forms of sleep apnea are treatable, and proper treatment lead to a better quality of life.

 People that are obese have a much greater probability of developing sleep apnea.
 Although many people of normal body mass index have sleep apnea as well due to a narrow airway, large tonsils or adenoids, or formation of the jaw that compromises the airway.
 Non-obese people, however, also may have sleep apnea because of a narrow airway, or a large tongue, or a retro positioned tongue, and children may have large tonsils or adenoids.

 Other risk factors include being male, family history, smoking, use of alcohol, sedatives or tranquilizers, and nasal congestion.

 Once tested and properly diagnosed with the correct type of sleep apnea, the disorder is very treatable.
 Proper treatment can virtually eliminate the problems associated with sleep apnea.

 Some mild forms of sleep apnea are treatable by changes in lifestyle, such as losing weight, quitting smoking or drinking alcohol and proper sleep positions such as sleeping supine or with the head of the bed elevated.
 Behavioral changes in combination with the therapies below tend to be the most effective methods to minimize the effects of sleep apnea.

 This the gold standard for therapy of sleep apnea.
 CPAP maintains an open airway by delivering air pressure via a mask placed over the nose and/or mouth.
-The air pressure inflates the airway , just enough to prevent the episodes of breath holding , thereby eliminating apnea events.
-CPAP may require effort to determine the appropriate type of CPAP machine and the best fitting mask.
+The air pressure inflates the airway, just enough to prevent the episodes of breath-holding, thereby eliminating apnea events.
+CPAP may require an effort to determine the appropriate type of CPAP machine and the best fitting mask.
 CPAP will eliminate virtually all the events and provide restful sleep and a better quality of life.
-Many patients describe CPAP therapy as “life changing”.
+Many patients describe CPAP therapy as “life-changing”.